RobBa/dfasat/README.md

 or
 `$ ./show.sh final.dot`

 after installing dot from graphviz.
+To use the generated models for language acceptance testing or as a distribution function, it is best to parse the JSON file.
+You can find an exmaple in the Jupyter notebook at https://github.com/laxris/flexfringe-colab.

+### Documentation ###

+*flexfringe* has partial Doxygen-style documentation included in the *./doc* directory.
+It can be regenerated using the settings in Doxygen file.

 ### Contribution guidelines ###

 * Fork and implement, request pulls.
 * You can find sample evaluation files in ./source/evaluation.
-Make sure to REGISTER your own file to be able to access it via the -h flag.
+Make sure to REGISTER your own file to be able to access it via the -h and --heuristic-name flag.

 #### Writing tests ####